Oscar-Ore007/Oscar-Ore007/README.md

 Welcome to my page!

 I'm Oscar Ore, I am a software developer from Columbus, Ohio.
-I am experience in JavaScript, RESTful routing, managing related data and single page applicaitons.
+I am experienced in JavaScript, RESTful routing, managing related data, and single-page applications.
 I started my coding journey back in 2020.
-After graduating from a coding bootcamp, I found my passion in tech!
-I come from an sales and business background and I love to build applications that help improve business operations and make an impact in everyone's life!
+After graduating from a coding boot camp, I found my passion in tech!
+I come from a sales and business background and I love to build applications that help improve business operations and make an impact in everyone's life!

 - 🔭 I’m currently working on React, Javascript, & Python projects.
 - 🌱 I’m currently learning React & Python.
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open-source projects
-- 💬 Ask me about Anything !
+- 💬 Ask me about anything!
 <!-- - 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact:  -->